Use the Knowledge Base AI to help improve your Cloud Posture

 Risk Level: Medium (should be achieved)

-Ensure that the automatic provisioning extensions are enabled within the Microsoft Defender for Cloud settings to collect security data and events from Azure cloud resources such as virtual machines (VMs) and containers.
-By enabling Auto provisioning, you can ensure that the agents needed for processes such as vulnerability assessments, log analytics, and container monitoring are automatically installed on your infrastructure.
+Ensure that auto-provisioning extensions are enabled within the Microsoft Defender for Cloud settings to collect security data and events from Azure cloud resources such as virtual machines (VMs) and containers.
+By enabling auto provisioning, you can ensure that the software agents needed for processes such as vulnerability assessments, log analytics, and container monitoring are automatically installed on your cloud infrastructure.

 Security